-Requirements: Grant recipients are required to track and provide proof of expenditure for all expenses incurred.
-Generally, a copy of the participant county's Integrated Payment System report, along with invoices for purchases with a total cost over $5,000, and an example officer log are required for payment, along with the posted reporting forms.
+Grant recipients are required to track and provide proof of expenditure for all expenses incurred.
+Generally, a copy of the participant county's Integrated Payment System report, along with invoices for purchases with a total cost over $5,000, and an example officer log are required for payment, along with the posted completion report.
 Guidance on filling out those forms is provided as a part of this posting.
 Payment system reports should be obtained from your county's auditor or treasurer.

 NOTE!
 No reimbursement can be made for work done without having a signed, returned and fully executed contract in place prior to the expenditure being made, for each year of the contract.
-Once you receive your contract copies, sign and return all three (3) copies.
+Once your county receives the contracts, sign and return all three (3) copies.

-For more information, or to return your application, please contact:
+For more information, or to return the application, please contact:

 500 Lafayette Road, Box 47